hatscode/hackers-tools/Modules/002:Linux/Challanges/overthewire/bandit.md

 **Now it's your turn — follow the steps to uncover the password yourself!**

-Here’s the writeup for **Bandit Level 5 → Level 6** in the requested format:

 ---

 ## Bandit Level 5 → Level 6